Art by @ichimakesart

 Origins (pre-arr)

 Nai's story begins on the fringe of the Black Shroud, near the misty line where the Garlean Empire's expanding reach once brushed too close to the Twelveswood.
-Some whisper she was left behind in the forest, abandoned by the matriarch of a reclusive Keeper clan who couldn't risk feeding another mouth; others claim she was stolen.
+Some whisper she was left behind in the forest, abandoned by the matriarch of a clan who couldn't risk feeding another mouth; others claim she was stolen.
 Whatever the truth, a Garlean border scout found her and took her north, where she grew up in a state-run orphanage in central Ilsabard.
 There, Nai’s earliest memories were carved in snow...

-As a foreign-born child without a family name of her own, Nai was always a little apart from her peers.
-Garlemald did not shun children like her - there were plenty of places in the system for wards of every background - but she never stopped feeling like she was not quite one of them.
-Magic came easily to her - too easily, for it scared the wrong people.
-Sharp-tongued and emotionally volatile beneath a too-still surface, she was soon labelled 'difficult' by her caretakers.
-Her magic was frightening to the average Garlean, and she was sent from one juvenile facility to the next with new rules, new faces, and new punishments.
-In those locked-down halls, Nai learned to rely on no one.
-Relationships were brief and transactional; affection made you vulnerable; attachment made you weak.She didn’t have many friends growing up.
-Strange and sharp around the edges, a little too odd and a little too prickly, she often said the wrong thing at the wrong time, or said nothing at all.
-She didn't connect with her peers, and couldn’t seem to reach them without bruising the moment.
+Nai always stood a little apart from her peers.
+Garlemald did not shun children like her, since there were plenty of places in the system for orphans of every background, but she never stopped feeling like she was not quite one of them.
+Magic came easily to her; too easily, for it scared the wrong people.
+Sharp-tongued and emotionally volatile, she was soon labelled 'difficult' by her caretakers, and Nai learned to rely on no one.
+Relationships were brief and transactional; affection made you vulnerable; attachment made you weak.But even in that bleak machinery, Nai found one small rebellion: dance.
+The orphanage had an old projector, and every few moons the caretakers played an archived performance from the imperial ballet to keep the children quiet.
+Most slept through it, but Nai didn’t.
+She memorized the motions, the leaps, every impossible turn.
+After lights-out, she would sometimes practice alone in the hallway, and she would dream of weightlessness.
+She imagined herself spinning beneath foreign chandeliers in grand theatres, of dancing on cobblestone streets in far-off lands, with markets thick of spices and song, and skies streaked with unfamiliar constellations.Nai didn’t have many friends growing up.
+Strange and sharp around the edges, a little too odd and a little too prickly, she couldn’t seem to reach her peers without bruising the moment.
 Trust was a foreign tongue, one she never quite picked up.
 After all, the world had made itself perfectly clear: love had to be earned and could be lost in an instant.

-Decidedly foreign, Nai arrived in the realm much as she always had: an outsider.
-She met the Scions of the Seventh Dawn soon after and, against her better judgement, grew quite fond of them.
-Though she bears the Echo and her name sits among the Warrior of Light’s, Nai has always felt a step removed from her companions.
-She turned her back on the Empire and her murky past, yet cannot quite shake the feeling that to the people of Eorzea, she will always be 'other': a dancer in borrowed light.
-Even now, there are names she does not share, places she pretends not to remember.
+Nai never asked what she didn’t need to know.
+She simply did the work asked of her, and discovered she was quite good at it.
+She never wanted to be a hero either, but fate has never been in the habit of asking politely.
+Her Echo awakened on her twentieth nameday, and with it came the pull toward Eorzea’s many conflicts...Decidedly foreign, Nai arrived in the realm much as she always had: as an outsider.
+She met the Scions of the Seventh Dawn soon after and grew quite fond of them.Though she bears the Echo and her name sits among the Warrior of Light’s, Nai has always felt a step removed from her companions.
+She turned her back on her murky past, but she cannot quite shake the feeling that to the people of Eorzea, she will always be 'other': a dancer in borrowed light.Even now, there are names she does not share, places she pretends not to remember.
 The realm may sing her praises, but she struggles with imposter syndrome.
-What the others see is just a mask: the glittering dancer, the compassionate healer, the blade that never falters.
-And Nai?
+What the others see is just a mask: the glittering dancer, the compassionate adventurer, the blade that never falters.And Nai?
 She plays her part beautifully.Some nights, however, when the stage is empty and the masks lay heavy, she finds herself wondering: how long until someone looks too closely?
 Until someone notices the cracks, the seams, the borrowed bits stitched together?
 Where does the act end?
 And who is she without it?

 A Realm Reborn